Doctor of Nursing Practice (BSN to DNP)

 Real-World Applications

-Students in the Doctor of Nursing Practice (BSN to DNP) program at FHSU will complete 900 clinical hours under the guidance of approved preceptors in diverse settings, including primary care, specialty clinics, and rural healthcare environments.
-This broad exposure prepares graduates to confidently meet the healthcare needs of varied populations.
+Students complete 900 clinical hours under the supervision of approved preceptors across diverse settings, including primary care, specialty clinics, and rural healthcare environments.
+The wide-ranging clinical experience prepares graduates to confidently address the healthcare needs of varied populations.

-One crucial element in the Doctor of Nursing Practice (BSN to DNP) pathway is the implementation of a DNP project focusing on quality improvement.
-This project gives students the opportunity to apply their knowledge to a specific clinical issue within their chosen specialty.
-By conducting research, analyzing data, and developing evidence-based solutions, students gain valuable experience in translating scientific knowledge into real-world improvements in patient care.
-Throughout the program, they are supported by experienced faculty who understand the educational requirements and career goals of post-master’s DNP students.
+A key component of the Doctor of Nursing Practice (BSN to DNP) pathway is the DNP project, which focuses on quality improvement.
+This project gives students an opportunity to apply their knowledge to a specific clinical issue within their specialty area.
+Through research, data analysis, and the development of evidence-based solutions, students gain valuable experience in translating scientific knowledge into real-world improvements in patient care.
+Throughout the program, they receive guidance from experienced faculty who understand the educational requirements and career goals of post-master’s DNP students.

-In addition to clinical preparation, the DNP project helps students build essential leadership skills and contribute to meaningful change in healthcare settings.
+Beyond clinical preparation, the DNP project also fosters the development of essential leadership skills, enabling students to contribute to meaningful change within healthcare settings.

 Stay Ahead of the Curve

-The healthcare sector is constantly developing, demanding advanced practice nurses with the knowledge and skills to navigate current trends and deliver evidence-based care.
-Our hybrid Doctor of Nursing Practice (BSN to DNP) pathway provides the tools they need to be successful family practice nurse practitioners.
-Additionally, the focus on current research prepares students to address the evolving needs of patients and communities.
+The healthcare sector is continually evolving, requiring advanced practice nurses to possess the knowledge and skills necessary to navigate current trends and provide evidence-based care.
+This hybrid pathway equips students with the tools needed to succeed as family nurse practitioners.
+Additionally, the focus on current research prepares graduates to meet the changing needs of patients and communities.

 Hands-on Activities

-Students in the Doctor of Nursing Practice (BSN to DNP) pathway must secure approved preceptors and clinical sites through the Department of Nursing.
-The department has agreements with numerous sites and preceptors across Kansas, but students may also find additional preceptors with faculty approval.
+Students are required to secure approved preceptors and clinical sites through the Department of Nursing.
+While the department maintains agreements with numerous sites and preceptors across Kansas, students may also find additional preceptors with faculty approval.

 Clinical preceptors must meet the following requirements: